slukic0/air-quality-monitoring/readme.md

 #### Dev Board

 The Dev board utilizes eight BME688 sensors connected to the stacked headers of the ESP32.
-Sensor data from each sensor is logged periodically and eventually sent to IoT core.
+Sensor data from each sensor is logged periodically and sent to IoT core.

 <img src="./images/x8_prototype.jpg" alt="dev board prototype" width="500"/>